luizfroes/work-day-scheduler/README.md

-# work-day-scheduler
+# The Work day Scheduler

 A simple calendar application that allows a user to save events for each hour of the day by modifying starter code.

-# The Work day Planner

 ## Description